MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 * Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
 * Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 * Ensure that [Git](https://git-scm.com) is installed.
-* Make sure you've been assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
+* Make sure you're assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
 You can verify the assignment by following the steps in [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal).

 > [!NOTE]
 > You can also run the commands in this article from [Azure Cloud Shell](/azure/cloud-shell/quickstart).
 This approach has all the prerequisite tools preinstalled, with the exception of Docker.